cyber-dojo-retired/singler/README.md

 - - - -

 ## GET exists?
-Asks whether the practice-session with the given iid exists.
+Asks whether the practice-session with the given id exists.
 - parameters, eg
 ```
-  { "iid": "15B9AD6C42" }
+  { "id": "15B9AD6C42" }
 ```
 - returns true if it does, false if it doesn't, eg
 ```